y3owk1n/undo-glow.nvim/README.md

- animation = true, -- whether to turn on or off for animation animation_type = "fade", -- default to "fade" fps = 120, -- change the fps, normally either 60 / 120, but it can be whatever number easing = M.easing.ease_in_out_cubic, -- see more at easing section on how to change and create your own highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {
+ animation = true, -- whether to turn on or off for animation animation_type = "fade", -- default to "fade" fps = 120, -- change the fps, normally either 60 / 120, but it can be whatever number easing = require("undo-glow").easing.ease_in_out_cubic, -- see more at easing section on how to change and create your own highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {
    hl = "UgUndo", -- This will not set new hlgroup, if it's not "UgUndo", we will try to grab the colors of specified hlgroup and apply to "UgUndo"